csc-training/csc-env-eff/_slides/07_allas.md

 - Fast and efficient
 - Available for Linux, Mac and Windows
 - **Overwrites and removes data without asking!**
+- Problems occur in cases where your bucket contains tens of thousands of long object names
    - Use with care: [`rclone` instructions at Docs CSC](https://docs.csc.fi/data/Allas/using_allas/rclone/)

 # Allas -- `a-tools`